 To get more information about the result, press the ‘Details’ button on the right side of the page.

 The detailed information contains a Blocked URL, this is the URL that cannot load over https:// and thus results in a mixed content warning.

-To fix the issue, you can now add the image your own media library, if you have permission from the image owner and replace the image URL with the one on your own domain.
+To fix the issue, you can now add the image to your own media library (if you have permission from the image owner), and replace the image URL with the one on your own domain.
 Alternatively, you can remove the image entirely.

 Any questions?
 Let us know and we’ll be happy to help!